yaqwsx/bcthesis/symdivine.md

 the same segment number in different states.

-This naive implementation does not scale well, as path condition grows quickly (\llvm bit-code uses a considerable number of registers, because \llvm is a static single assignment language) and an enormous number of expensive quantified \smt queries is performed.
+This naive implementation does not scale well, as path condition grows quickly (\llvm bitcode uses a considerable number of registers, because \llvm is a static single assignment language) and an enormous number of expensive quantified \smt queries is performed.
 Thus, \smt store uses the following
 optimizations: